INFO

 Remove stars from light images

-This option removes starts from individual light images.
+This option removes stars from individual light images.
 Star removal is done after star alignment and before optional comet alignment.

 Remove stars from channel images